Skip to main content

 But we do know that certain factors increase the risk, and there are simple things you can do to reduce these risks.

-Go to all your antenatal appointments
+Go to all your antenatal appointments and scans

 Going to all your appointments will also mean your midwife can give you relevant information as your pregnancy progresses.

-Find out when you'll have your antenatal appointments
+Find out about antenatal appointments

 Eat healthily and keep active